What to Know About Tattoos on Dark Skin, According to the Pros

 For Layne, the most important difference all comes down to design.
 "It's similar to drawing on a brown piece of paper versus a white one," she says.
 "On the brown paper, I might use bolder lines for more visibility and choose certain colors that carry through well even though the paper is brown.
 Green and red are good examples of that."

-Outside of knowing how to play with color, keeping negative space in mind and knowing how to best approach the overall design is important as well.
-"Keeping the design open by avoiding really compact designs elements — like lines being really close to each other in the tattoo — really helps with visibility as well for dark skin tones."
+Keeping negative space in mind and knowing how to best approach the overall design is important as well.
+"Keeping the design open by avoiding really compact design elements — like lines being really close to each other in the tattoo — really helps with visibility as well for dark skin tones," Layne says.

 There are other considerations to note on Black or Brown skin.
 "For the artist, the difference when you're tattooing is that there is a risk of scarring," says Miryam Lumpini, global director of tattoo artistry for KVD Beauty.
 "Deeper skin can scar light or dark and can also lose pigment as well.
 With the tattoo specifically, the pigment of the colors can also change once the tattoo heals."

 When using color on deep skin tones, it is important to consider not only the person's skin color, but their skin type as well.
 "I tattoo everyone based on their individual skin type, which can vary with tone and thickness," Lumpini says.
 "One of the main things I like to focus on is not traumatizing the skin too much to prevent excessive scarring."

 What to Know About Color Tattoos on Dark Skin